conan-io/docs/reference/commands/graph/build_order.rst

 Firstly, we can see the ``zlib`` package, as ``libpng`` depends on it.
 The output is sorted by recipes as we passed with the `--order-by` argument; however, we might prefer to see it sorted by configurations instead.
-For that purpouse use the `--order-by` argument with value `configuration`.
+For that purpose use the `--order-by` argument with value `configuration`.

 At the end of the json, after the ``order`` field, we see a ``profiles`` field, which contains the profile related command line arguments for the current "build-order".
 As in this case we didn't provide any arguments, it is empty.
 But if we used something like ``conan graph build-order ... -pr=default -s build_type=Debug > bo.json``, the ``args`` will contain those arguments (with json character escaping): ``"args": "-pr:h=\"default\" -s:h=\"build_type=Debug\""``